louiseannreynolds/suppression_hbolina_single_genomic_region/README.md

 # suppression_hbolina_single_genomic_region

-Data analysis associated with the paper "Suppression of Wolbachia-mediated male-killing in the butterfly Hypolimnas bolina involves a single genomic region"
+Data analysis and visualisation associated with the paper "Suppression of Wolbachia-mediated male-killing in the butterfly Hypolimnas bolina involves a single genomic region"

 Reynolds LA, Hornett EA, Jiggins CD, Hurst GDD.
 2019.
 Suppression of Wolbachia-mediated male-killing in the butterfly Hypolimnas bolina involves a single genomic region.
 PeerJ 7:e7677 https://doi.org/10.7717/peerj.7677